tbz-pariv/tbzuploader/README.rst

     user@host> tbzuploader my-local-dir https://user:password@myhost/upload-files

 This will upload files from directory "my-local-dir" to the specified URL.
+If the upload was successful (server returned http status "201 created"), then the local files in "my-local-dir" get moved to "my-local-dir/done".

 Usage
 =====